St James' C of E Primary School, Blackburn

 Each class takes part in ‘Morning Maths’ whereby children are set a mathematics task to ensure general knowledge and fluency are maintained and developed; these may take many forms, for example, arithmetic, specific times tables, or several questions about a mixture of mathematics topics.
 While the class is solving the questions, the staff are able to support children with consolidation or pre-teaching ensuring they are confident with skills required for the upcoming session.

-Using the online resource 'I See Maths', all pupils from Reception to Year 3 will participate in daily subitising.
+Using the online resource 'I See Maths', all pupils from Reception to Year 3 will participate in regular subitising.
 Subitising is the ability to look at a group of objects and realise how many there are without counting.
 Regular practice of subitising in daily lessons will help children to build images for numbers, as well as to visualise and learn number facts with increasing speed and fluency.

 I see maths.JPG